Columbia University Marching Band: History

+The CUMB, which was entirely student-run, had a reputation for edgy humor and was often thought to be the most controversial and irreverent of the scramble bands.
+CUMB billed itself as "The Cleverest Band in the World."

+Since the 1960s, national news outlets have covered the band's most infamous pranks.
+Over the years, the band developed a "tumultuous history with the Columbia administration," leading to their dissolution in 2020.

 Controversies

-The band regularly stirs up controversy due to its irreverent sense of humor.
+1960s

 In 1964, the band performed a "Salute to Moral Decay," featuring a formation of "the upper part of a topless bathing suit" (all marchers left the field except for two sousaphones, while the band played "My Favorite Things") and a typically heavy-handed reference to Walter Jenkins, an aide to President Lyndon Johnson, who had been caught in flagrante delicto in a men's room.
-Columbia's president had to fend off angry letters from several notables, including conductor Leonard Bernstein.

-In 1966, the band was suspended for several games for the infamous "A Tribute to Birth Control" show where they formed a birth control pill, a calendar (for the rhythm method), and a chastity belt.
+In 1966, the band created a halftime show entitled "A Tribute to Birth Control" show where they formed a birth control pill, a calendar (for the rhythm method), and a chastity belt.

+1970s

 In 1972, at West Point, the band formed what it called a "burning Cambodian village" on the field.
 The band has been effectively banned from ever playing at West Point again.

 In 1973, a brawl broke out between the CUMB and the Harvard University Band over the alleged attempted theft of the giant Harvard Bass Drum.

+1980s

 The band performed a 1981 halftime show at Holy Cross with the theme "The Lions vs. The Christians".
 Holy Cross administrators subsequently dis-invited the band from any future games played in Worcester.
 Columbia's next road game vs. Holy Cross in 1983 was the beginning of what became an NCAA-record losing streak; the Lions would go almost five years without a win.

-The band's script for the 1982 season-opening road game against Harvard mysteriously turned out to be identical to the script the Harvard band had planned to use moments later.
-The CUMB denied the idea that such an astonishing coincidence had anything to do with the fact that two of its members had spent the previous week posing as new freshmen at Harvard's undergraduate orientation.
+1990s

 In 1990, the band received a bomb threat over its symbolic formation of a burning American Flag accompanied by The Doors' "Light My Fire," a reference to the recent United States Supreme Court ruling in Texas v.
 Johnson upholding the right to flag burning, and public debate around the proposed Flag Desecration Amendment.

-In 1992, during "Youth Day" at the Yale Bowl, the band pantomimed the consummation of a same-sex marriage on the field.

-In 1993, the band drew parallels between the Holocaust and homelessness policies proposed by newly elected New York City mayor Rudolph Giuliani.
+In November 1993, the band drew parallels between the Holocaust and homelessness policies proposed by newly elected New York City mayor Rudolph Giuliani.
 The Anti-Defamation League demanded an apology.

-In 1993, at Princeton, the band recreated the Magic Bullet Theory as put forth by the Warren Commission on the John F. Kennedy assassination, complete with band members representing scattering skull fragments.

-In 1998, at the Yale Bowl, the band performed a show featuring a homosexual, pot-smoking Jesus Christ as a homage to Columbia alumnus Terrence McNally's play Corpus Christi.
-Angry Yale fans left the stadium and demanded their money back.